olnor18/mukube/README.md

 `kas shell mukube/kas-testing.yaml --update`

-and run:
+and run the `testimage` task with:

-`bitbake qemu-helper-native && bitbake mukube-test-image -c testimage `
+`bitbake mukube-test-image -c testimage `

 To clean the test build run: